RustNSparks/sockudo-docs/guide/getting-started.md

     ```
     This command will compile Sockudo and place the executable in the `target/release/` directory.
 If you omit `--release`, a debug build will be created in `target/debug/`.

+Prebuilt binaries are also available for download on the [Releases page](
 ## Running Sockudo

 Once the build is complete, you can start the Sockudo server.